SkylarPeters/class1-assignment2/README.md

 ## Outside Resources Used

-Used to help transpose: https://www.codegrepper.com/code-examples/csharp/c%23+transpose+2d+array Used to help print the array: https://stackoverflow.com/questions/24094093/how-to-print-2d-array-to-console-in-c-sharp/31691625
+Used to help transpose: https://www.codegrepper.com/code-examples/csharp/c%23+transpose+2d+array

+Used to help print the array: https://stackoverflow.com/questions/24094093/how-to-print-2d-array-to-console-in-c-sharp/31691625

 Answer by Devrim A.(225 upvotes) helped to refresh my memory on using ref: https://stackoverflow.com/questions/748062/return-multiple-values-to-a-method-caller

+Used to help pause the code after each print: https://www.codeproject.com/Questions/845104/How-to-pause-execution-of-Csharp-code-using-timer

 ## Known Problems, Issues, And/Or Errors in the Program

 There might be a better way to organize or arrange the X and Y values in the recursive method, not sure.
+All of the O's in a dead end appear at the same time when the next X is placed.